dave-lloyd/Get-EnvironmentReport/README.md

     Host VM is running on
     Host version number
     Host build number

+### VM Performance - only produced if "Detailed" report type is selected.
+    MemoryReservation - whether VM has a memory reservation and if so, what size.
+No reservation = 0 MemoryLimit - whether VM has a memory limit and if so, what size. -1 = no limit.
+    CPUReservation - whether VM has a CPU reservation and if so, what size.
+No reservation = 0 CPULimit - whether VM has a CPU limit and if so, what size. -1 = no limit.
+    Ballooning - value for the Summary.QuickStats.BalloonedMemory property 30 day CPU Usage (Average), Mhz - derived from cpu.usagemhz.average metric over 30 days with 5 minute interval 30 day Memory Usage (Average), % - derived from memory.usagemhz.average metric over 30 days with 5 minute interval
+    30 day Network Usage (Average), KBps - derived from network.usagemhz.average metric over 30 days with 5 minute interval 30 day Disk Usage (Average), KBps - derived from disk.usagemhz.average metric over 30 days with 5 minute interval

 ### ESXi hosts - Information included for "Summary" report type :
     Host name